suneel07/Fraud-Detection-classification/README.md

 # Summit_minds
-EDA and Model building on Fraud customer transaction
+EDA and Model building on Customer Fraud